mimiro-io/datahub-cli/resources/doc-jobs.md

 The pieces are: Source -> Transform -> Sink, and the dataset also moves in this direction.

-Source and Sink are always required, but a Transform is only added when needed, and should also mostly occur on OnEvent jobs.
+Source and Sink are always required, but a Transform is only added when needed, and should also mostly occur on `onchange` jobs.

-### Job types
+### Job triggers

+A Job can have one or more trigger configurations.
+A trigger  consists of a `triggerType` and a `jobType`, and depending on `triggerType` either `schedule` or `monitoredDataset` as extra property.

-There are 4 different job types:
+There are 2 different job types:
- * RunOnce
- * Full Sync
- * Incremental Sync
+ * `fullsync`
- * OnChange
+ * `incremental`

-### RunOnce

-If the RunOnce flag = true, then this job is run once when added, and then deleted when finished.
-This job type takes precedence to any other, so you cannot combine it with the other types.

-Instead of using this to run a job, it can be smarter to just add a job with its enabled flag set to false, and use operate to run it.

-### Full Sync

-FullSync has to have the fullSyncSchedule set to a valid [Cron](https://godoc.org/github.com/robfig/cron) value.
-This can be combined with an incremental schedule to have the job run incrementally for regular schedules, but able to run a full sync maybe once a day.

-Full sync is intended to fetch all entities in a remote dataset, and only when it doesn't support changes and/or deletes.
+A `fullsync` job is intended to fetch all entities in a remote dataset, and only when it doesn't support changes and/or deletes.

-### Incremental Sync

-IncrementalSync is a variation on the FullSync, but is intended to run on a more frequent schedule to fetch changes, if the dataset source supports it.
+`incremental` is a variation on the FullSync, but is intended to run on a more frequent schedule to fetch changes, if the dataset source supports it.

 There is protection in the Job Scheduler to prevent jobs from running in parallel, so a Full Sync will be rescheduled if an incremental is running, but an Incremental will be skipped if a Full is running.

 Incremental jobs should finish before the next is scheduled, so make sure your schedule is correct.

-### OnChange
+There are 2 different trigger types:
+ * `cron`
+ * `onchange`

+A `cron` trigger has to have a `schedule` set to a valid [Cron](https://godoc.org/github.com/robfig/cron) value.

-An OnChange Job ( onChange = a dataset) is a special event that triggers on changes to the specified dataset instead of a schedule.
+An `onchange` Job ( onChange = a dataset) is a special event that triggers on changes to the specified dataset instead of a schedule.
+The specified dataset to monitor is set with the `monitoredDataset` property of the trigger.
 You use this job to run a transformation on an existing dataset.

 ## List